 Fees

-Each payment gateway asks you to agree to their terms to use their payment gateway.
-Some conditions suit small businesses, where monthly subscriptions are either low or even free, and instead the platform just takes a percentage from every sale made through their gateway.
+Each payment gateway asks you to agree to its terms for using its payment gateway.
+Some conditions suit small businesses, where monthly subscriptions are either low or even free, and instead, the platform takes a percentage from every sale made through their gateway.
 Keep in mind that these costs will be unique to each ecommerce platform.
-For larger businesses, it’s likely that an enterprise-tier subscription model will be better.
-These tend to reduce fees at point of sale (POS) so – if you’ve got a steady business, this will be a more suitable option.

 Geographical Availability

-Some payment providers only offer services to specific countries.
-This can be due to a number of reasons, but ultimately you need to ensure your payment method both serves your country and any locations where you regularly take sales.For example, if your business offers an internet phone service in the US yet your main location is in Germany, your payment gateway should serve both countries and offer currency conversion at the point of sale.
-The buyer pays in USD and your business receives funds in Euros.Â
+For example, if your business offers internet phone service in the US yet has its main location in Germany, your payment gateway should serve both countries and offer currency conversion at the point of sale.
+The buyer pays in USD, and your business receives funds in Euros.

 Ease of Use and Integration